 - 1. When connecting, specify the name of the required SQL Server.
-Use the account under which the database was created. - 2.
-Find the Surveillance database that contains your entire system configuration, including event server, recording servers, cameras, inputs, outputs, users, rules, patrolling profiles, etc.
+Use the user account under which the SQL database was created. - 2.
+Find the SQL database (the default name is Surveillance) that contains your entire system configuration, including event server, recording servers, cameras, inputs, outputs, users, rules, patrolling profiles, etc.

-- 3. Make a restore of the Surveillance database and make sure to: - Select to back up from device - Select backup media type file - Find and select your backup file Surveillance.bak - Select to overwrite the existing database - 4.
-Follow the instructions in the tool to the end.
+- 3. Make a restore of the SQL database and make sure to:

+- Select to back up from device

+- Select backup media type file

+- Find and select your backup file (.bak)

+- Select to overwrite the existing database

+- 4. Follow the instructions in the tool to the end.